hemantksingh/messup-learn/People/Influence.md

 ## Adapt to situations

-*Its not about you, its about the wider cause*
+> *Its not about you, its about the cause bigger than you*

 * Adjust your goals to avoid resistance, stepping on other's toes is never a good idea especially in its early stages.